Frequently Asked Questions

 Accelerate State of DevOps Report 2022

-What is different in this year’s Accelerate State of DevOps Report?
+What is different in the 2022 Accelerate State of DevOps Report?

 Comparing the 2022 results to the 2021 results, there are a number of findings that did not follow trends that we have seen consistently over the past several years.
 In fact, there were enough of these that we chose to add a section to the report—“Surprises”—summarizing them.